-Roasted Pineapple with Honey & Pistachios
+Roasted Pineapple with Honey and Pistachios

 Simple roasted pineapple, marinated in honey and orange juice, and topped with crushed pistachios and fresh mint.
 Serve with yogurt for a healthy snack, breakfast, or dessert!